 - HMPO postal address: HM Passport Office, PO Box 767, Southport, PR8 9PW

-- HMPO adviceline: 0300 222 0000 (Monday to Friday, 8am to 8pm; Saturday and Sunday, 9am to 5:30pm)
+- HMPO adviceline: 0300 222 0000 (Monday to Friday, 8am–8pm; Saturday and Sunday, 9am–5:30pm)

 - HMPO gov.uk guidance: What to do with a passport when the holder has died

 For a complete list of organisations to notify after a death, see our bereavement notification guide.
-If the deceased also held a UK driving licence, the process for notifying DVLA after a death is similarly straightforward and is also covered by Tell Us Once.
+If the deceased also held a UK driving licence, the process for notifying DVLA after a death is similarly straightforward and is covered by Tell Us Once.
 For DWP benefits and pension notifications, see our DWP bereavement guide.